dmeyers83/Text-Info-Systems-Project/README.md

 ## Query Results

 The query results will return a 250 word limit summary of the most relevant sentences obtained from the job postings.
-The relevance of sentences are based on the [TextRank algorithm](https://arxiv.org/abs/1602.03606).
+Gensim's TextRank summary is created by first placing all sentences from the corpus into a graph data structure, where each sentence represents a node on the graph.
+The edges of nodes are then generated using a similarity function, such as those used in text retrieval processes (for instance, BM25, BM25+ and cosine similarity).
+Once this graph structure is created, Google’s PageRank algorithm is used to score each sentence.
+The sentences that have the highest score are the ones that show up on the summary.
+More detail on the algorithm can be found [here](https://arxiv.org/abs/1602.03606) .

 <p align="center">
 <img src="./static/summary.png" width="700">